 - The appearance of Superman in the silver suit right after crashing back to Smallville is a direct nod to the Kryptonian costumes of 1978 which were made out of a screen material that, despite its glow, appeared dark gray when not properly lit.

-- The truck which Martha drove during the opening was the exact truck used for the first movie.
-The producers managed to find that truck and rented it for use.
+- The truck which Martha drove during the opening, was the same truck used for the first movie.
+The producers managed to find that truck, and rented it for use.

 - After Superman stops the airplane crash, he says to the passengers (including Lois Lane), "I hope this doesn't put any of you off flying.
 Statistically speaking, it's still the safest way to travel."
 Superman said the same thing to Lois after rescuing her from the helicopter crash in the original.
 And, as in the first movie, Lois faints just after Superman flies away.

-- Marlon Brando posthumously reprises his role as Jor-El with some help from VFX.
-Rhythm & Hues took footage from the 1978 movie and hand-modeled and animated a CG-replica of his face upon the footage.
-It was then textured and new mouth shapes were then animated onto the model.
+- Marlon Brando posthumously reprises his role as Jor-El, with some help from visual effects.
+Rhythm & Hues took footage from the 1978 movie, hand-modeled, and animated a CGI replica of his face upon the footage.
+It was then textured, and new mouth shapes were then animated onto the model.